top of page

 From Perfection to a State of Constant Evolution and Progress

 Companies used to adopt a mindset that involved dedicating months, if not years, to product development in the pursuit of creating a flawless product that would establish market dominance.
 With the rate of today’s technological evolution, this idea has become outdated.
-Nevertheless, despite advancements in organizational management, certain leaders persist in adopting an approach that involves excessive control over their organization’s' work, including micromanaging the development process and dictating the final product that is released.
+Nevertheless, despite advancements in organizational management, certain leaders persist in adopting an approach that involves excessive control over their organizations' work, including micromanaging the development process and dictating the final product that is released.

 In the modern market, it makes more sense to embrace short cycles of decision, implementation, and learning.
 By looking at the outcomes, incremental changes can be made to move closer to the desired outcomes.
 In this environment, micromanagement is impossible since several cycles are usually occurring at the same time.